(Last updated on August 5, 2024.)

 Grace notes: Because grace notes cannot have lyrics on MusicXML(MuseScore), their note names should be given to non-grace notes just before or after a (or multiple) grace note(s) as in “grace notegrace note”.
 Multiple grace notes should be separated by “,”.

-Repetition When a note or a chord is repeated, you can use “*” which use the same lyric text as the previous note’s lyric.
+Repetition When a note or a chord is repeated, you can use “*” which uses the same lyric text as the previous note’s lyric.

 Tied note: For a tie-end note, enter the lyrics text of the tie-start note or “*”.